Last Updated: May 19, 2026

 Tank Size

 Understocking a demon eartheater tank is never a mistake.
-These fish don’t deal well with crowding, and extra water volume provides a larger buffer against nitrate accumulation.
-If you have the space and the budget, always go bigger.
+Extra water volume provides a larger buffer against nitrate accumulation, which is your primary management concern.
+If you’re on the fence between tank sizes, go bigger.

 Water Parameters